lumol-org/lumol/doc/src/input/md.md

 The Berendsen barostat integrator algorithm use the Berendsen barostat with a Velocity-Verlet integrator to achieve NPT integration.
 It must be use together with a thermostat, preferentially the Berendsen thermostat.
-See this [page][BerendsenBarostat] for more informations about the algorithm.
+See this [page][BerendsenBarostat] for more information about the algorithm.

 This algorithm exists in two versions: an isotropic one and an anisotropic one.
 The isotropic version of the barostat scale all the cell parameter by the same